alecrabbit/php-console-spinner/doc/usage.md

 ## <a name="patterns"></a> Patterns

 There are two pattern types:
 - character patterns, e.g. `'⠏'` `'⠛'` `'⠹'`
-    - style patterns, describing which style to apply to a frame in a sequence
+- style patterns, describing which style to apply to a frame

 ### Character patterns